mcvm-launcher/mcvm/docs/Package.md

  * `append` (Optional): A string to add to the name of the addon, usually a version of some sort.
 This is needed to differentiate addon files from the same package and same version.
 Defaults to nothing.

 Either `url` or `path` must be set, not both or neither.

+### The `require` Instruction
+The require instruction has a syntax of a list of package groups, which can either be multiple strings inside parentheses or a single string.
+In the future, these groups will be able to be chained in more complex expressions, but for now they have no purpose.
+Just put the packages in a list.

+Another part is the ability to make an explicit dependency using the `<"package-name">` syntax (Note that the brackets are outside of the string).
+This allows you to depend on another package, but not install it automatically.
+The user must specify that they want the package manually.
+Use this for packages that you require as a dependency, but may have gameplay changes or side effects that you want the user to be aware of.

 # Example
 Here is a simple example for a package that would install the *Sodium* mod.
 As this is an example, not all versions are covered.